 Most commonly, cisplatin and 5-fluorouracil are used in combination.
 However, several other drugs, including mitomycin, doxorubicin, vindesine, bleomycin, and methotrexate, also are active against squamous cell carcinoma.

-Immunotherapy plus chemotherapy is now recommended as first-line therapy for advanced esophageal squamous cell cancer regardless of programmed cell death ligand 1 (PD-L1) status.
-This treatment modality is offered as first-line therapy for advanced esophageal adenocarcinoma with overexpression of PD-L1 (1 Treatment reference The most common malignant tumor in the proximal two thirds of the esophagus is squamous cell carcinoma; adenocarcinoma is the most common in the distal one third.
+Immunotherapy Immune Therapy Systemic cancer therapy includes chemotherapy (ie, conventional or cytotoxic chemotherapy), hormone therapy, targeted therapy, and immune therapy (see also Overview of Cancer Therapy).
+The number... read more plus chemotherapy is now recommended as first-line therapy for advanced esophageal squamous cell cancer and can be given regardless of programmed cell death ligand 1 (PD-L1) status.
+This treatment modality also is offered as first-line therapy for advanced esophageal adenocarcinoma, but patients with overexpression of PD-L1 had greater responses in randomized trials (combined positive score > 5) (3 Treatment references The most common malignant tumor in the proximal two thirds of the esophagus is squamous cell carcinoma; adenocarcinoma is the most common in the distal one third.
 Symptoms are progressive dysphagia... read more ).

 Palliation is directed at reducing esophageal obstruction sufficiently to allow oral intake.
 Suffering caused by esophageal obstruction can be significant, with salivation and recurrent aspiration.
 Options include manual dilation procedures (bougienage), orally inserted stents, radiation therapy, laser photocoagulation, and photodynamic therapy.
 In some cases, cervical esophagostomy with feeding jejunostomy is required.